nodeform/ejs-blocks/README.md

 ## Whither Include?

 Previous versions of this library had an `include` function.
 This is now supported directly by EJS, albeit with a different syntax.
-For `ejs-locals` 1.0+ simply do:
+For `ejs-blocks` 1.0+ simply do:

 ### `<% include path/view %>`